On deflated footballs and ugly ducklings

 I wish I’d taken my phone with me on my walk beside Merri Creek early this morning.
 I would have liked to get a couple of photos.
 One was of a cyclist who had zipped his whippet snugly into…

 I’m not new to digital technology for communication.
-I’ve been on social media now for at least 15 years.
+I’ve been on social media now for about two decades.
 Starting with Facebook in Feb 2006, followed by LinkedIn in 2008, blogging, Twitter and then Instagram.
-I’ve had a personal…
+I’ve had a personal email…

 Making creative work can be a lonely business, certainly for people working by themselves on a book or composition or artwork or some other solo enterprise, but even for people who are a part of a small team of…